Bartmr/be-in-public/tech/utilities/bash/random.md

         do_something
       )
       ```
+  - Any started subshell inherits the parent shell’s working directory, but directory changes do not carry back over to its parent.
+Because of that, subshells are ideal for running one-off commands in a different directory.
 - `{ }`
   - Group commands and run them in the same shell, and return result
   - can be used as something that aggregates results in a single point that can then be operated.
 Similar to `(something && somethingElse)` in most programming languages.